Hud (1963 film): Development

 After working together on other projects, director Martin Ritt and Paul Newman co-founded Salem Productions and the company made a three-film deal with Paramount Studios.
-For its first film, Salem hired husband-and-wife scriptwriters Irving Ravetch and Harriet Frank Jr., who worked with Ritt and Newman on The Long, Hot Summer.
+For its first film, Salem hired husband-and-wife scriptwriters Irving Ravetch and Harriet Frank Jr., who had worked with Ritt and Newman on The Long, Hot Summer.
 Ravetch found Larry McMurtry's novel, Horseman, Pass By, in an airport shop during a Dallas stopover and presented the project to Ritt and Newman after reading a description of Hud Bannon.
 The partners met Ravetch and Frank at their home, approved the project, and the writers adapted the script.

 Although McMurtry's novel focuses on Lonnie Bannon, Ravetch and Frank expanded Hud's character to the lead role.
 Ritt wanted Hud to be an antihero who did not regret his actions at the end of the film.
 He was changed from Homer's stepson to his son, and the character of Homer's wife was eliminated.
 Newman and Ritt initially named the project Wild Desire, followed by The Winners, Hud Bannon Against the World, Hud Bannon and finally Hud.
 Ravetch and Frank accompanied Ritt and Newman through preproduction, casting, and publicity design.